England beaten in World Cup thriller

 In the three one-dayers in the Ashes, England did not manage a total in excess of 178, so this batting display was hugely encouraging.

-In fact, England might wonder what might have been had they not invited pressure by allowing Australia to bat first, then delivering a flat display in the field.
+In fact, England might wonder what could have been had they not invited pressure by allowing Australia to bat first, then delivering a flat display in the field.

-Twice Sophie Ecclestone missed half-chances, the first when she was slow to move at long leg when Lanning was on 26, and then when she stuck a hand out at a sharp caught and bowled when Haynes had 73.
+Twice Sophie Ecclestone missed half-chances, the first when she was slow to move at long leg with Lanning on 26, and then as she stuck a hand out at a sharp caught and bowled when Haynes had 73.

 Nevertheless, England were defiant with the bat, first through 74 from Tammy Beaumont and 40 from captain Knight.

-When Sciver took up the fight, she found support from Sophie Dunkley and Brunt but, ultimately, there was just too much to do.
+When Sciver took up the fight, she found support from Sophia Dunkley and Brunt.
+Sciver reached three figures from only 79 balls but, ultimately, there was just too much to do.